dmolitor/modeltuning/README.md

 ## Usage

-This is a simple example that uses the built-in `iris` data-set to illustrate the basic functionality of `modelselection`.
+These are simple examples that use the built-in `iris` data-set to illustrate the basic functionality of `modelselection`.

+### Cross Validation

-We’ll use Decision Trees to train a binary classification model to predict whether the flowers in `iris` are of Species `virginica` and we’ll specify a 3-fold Cross-Validation scheme with stratification by Species to estimate our model’s true error rate.
+First we’ll train a binary classification Decision Tree model to predict whether the flowers in `iris` are of Species `virginica` and we’ll specify a 3-fold Cross-Validation scheme with stratification by Species to estimate our model’s true error rate.

-### Modeling Data
+First, let’s split our data into a train and test set.

 ``` r
 library(future)